LGN520/farreach-public/ycsb-implementation.md

 				- [IMPORTANT] keep all raw data of each time for each experiment
 				- NOTE: if you use an individual script to run a given experiment multiple times, you can give an iteration number of the current running time, and backup the statistics files to the directory related with the iteration number in the script before next time of running
 				- NOTE: to login Tofino as root in the script such that you can launch and configure switch automatically, you can use `ssh -i <private-key-for-switch> root@bf1 "<command>"`
+					+ TODO: Update benchmark.md to hint user to create SSH key for switch and change private key path in common.sh
 		* Coding
 			* Code changes
 				* TODO: Fix keydump issue of memory overflow for key-frequency map